hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 # WidgetWeaver

 WidgetWeaver is an iOS 26 app for building WidgetKit widgets from natural language by generating a **typed widget specification** (“WidgetSpec”).
-The widget extension renders the saved spec reliably from the App Group boundary, with normalisation/clamping and safe fallbacks.
+The widget extension renders the saved spec from the App Group boundary, with normalisation/clamping and safe fallbacks.

 This repo is being built milestone-by-milestone with working commits.

 ---

-## Current status
+## Current status (v0.9.4)

 ✅ iOS app target created and runs on a real device
 ✅ App icon set